30+ Best Living Books for Boys {Strong and Meaningful}

 Carry On, Mr. Bowditch By Jean Lee Latham

-This is one of those rare books that shows how a boy can face real challenges and still move forward.
-Nathaniel Bowditch is indentured to a chandlery at a young age and has to give up his dream of going to Harvard — and along the way, he loses nearly everyone he loves.
-Still, he keeps learning, solving, and working, eventually becoming one of the greatest navigators in history.
-This story really stuck with my boys and they still quote, “Boys don’t blubber” to each other constantly.
-A favorite in our home and a reminder that making an effort and never giving up can carry a boy far.
+This is one of those rare books that shows boys how a person can face real hardship and still keep moving forward.
+Nathaniel Bowditch is indentured to a chandlery at a young age and must give up his dream of attending Harvard.
+Along the way, he loses nearly everyone he loves, yet he continues learning, solving problems, and working toward something greater.
+He eventually becomes one of the most respected navigators in history.
+This story stayed with my boys, and they still quote, “Boys don’t blubber,” to each other all the time.
+It remains a favorite in our home and a strong reminder that making an effort, perseverance, and a willingness to keep learning can carry a boy very far.

 Find it here: Carry On, Mr. Bowditch